Optimal diabatic dynamics of Majorana-based quantum gates: errors and robustness

 For concreteness, we focus on the case ${\cal D}_1={\cal D}_2={\cal D}_3=1$, where the optimal protocols are simple.
 In the adiabatic schemes, each step is done in a time $T=\tau/3$.
 We consider two types of adiabatic protocols: linear switches $\Delta_j^{\rm on}(t)=t/T$ and $\Delta_j^{\rm off}(t)=1-t/T$; and smooth switches $\Delta_j^{\rm on}(t)=\sin^2\left({\pi}t/2T\right)$ and $\Delta_j^{\rm off}(t)=\cos^2\left({\pi}t/2T\right)$ with vanishing slopes at the boundaries of the steps.
 Here $0<t<T$ is measured from the beginning of each step.
 For all of these protocols (optimal, linear, and smooth), the evolution of the system is governed through $\Delta^S_j(t)$ as in Eq.~\eqref{eq:calib} to leading order (additive $\epsilon_{j0}$ and multiplicative $\epsilon_{j1}$, respectively, for generic and topological qubits).
 For simplicity we take $\epsilon_{jn}=\epsilon_n$ independent of $j$.
 The optimal protocol for $\epsilon_k=0$ generates the target unitary $U$ exactly in a time $\tau^*=3\tau_A^*=3\pi/\left(2\sqrt{2}\right)$.
 The linear and smooth protocols over the same time are completely nonadiabatic (see the inset of Fig.~\ref{fig:2}).
 Therefore, instead of a comparison over the same time, we compare the optimal protocol with adiabatic protocols that are at least one order of magnitude slower.

 In Fig.~\ref{fig:2}, we show the error ${\cal E}(S,U)$ as a function of additive and multiplicative calibration error.
-As expected, there are no advantages for an adiabatic protocol in the nontopological case of additive noise.
-On the other hand, topological protection gives rise to robust adiabatic protocols in the multiplicative-noise case.
+As expected, there are no advantages for an adiabatic protocol in the nontopological case of additive error.
+On the other hand, topological protection gives rise to robust adiabatic protocols when errors are multiplicative.
 For timescales that are an order of magnitude larger, the adiabatic methods are sensitive to the pulse shape and the calibration error $\epsilon_1$.
 At time scales that are two orders of magnitude larger, the adiabatic method becomes insensitive to $\epsilon_1$ and starts to outperform the optimal protocol for errors larger than $2\%$ (note that $\epsilon_1$ is dimensionless).
 Upon further increasing $\tau$, the robust error of the adiabatic method decreases further.
-It is undesirable and impractical, however, to keep slowing down the process.
+However, the lower speed of the operation is limited by coherence times and it is impractical to keep slowing down the process.
 The fast optimal protocol, which has a fixed short time $\tau^*$, can perform better than any adiabatic gate, upon improved calibration.
 As seen in Fig.~\ref{fig:2}, the error ${\cal E}(S,U)$ for the optimal protocol has a linear dependence on $\epsilon_1$.
+We also note that when the error is multiplicative rather than additive the optimal protocol also performs better.